 Controlled Potential Electrolysis

-In controlled potential electrolysis (CPE), the working electrode is maintained at a constant potential to allow the quantitative reduction or oxidation of the analyte without also concurrently reducing or oxidising other species’ in the solution.
-The current passing through the cell shows a direct proportional relationship to the concentration of the analyte, decreases as the reactants are depleted, and is negligible by the end of the reaction.
+In controlled potential electrolysis (CPE), the working electrode is maintained at a constant potential.
+This allows the quantitative reduction or oxidation of the analyte without also concurrently reducing or oxidising other species’ in the solution.
+The current passing through the cell shows a direct proportional relationship to the concentration of the analyte, decreasing as the reactants are depleted.
+By the end of the reaction, it is negligible.
 The area under the curve of a plot of current versus time shows how many coulombs were used.

 Two electrode controlled potential electrolysis

 Two electrode controlled potential electrolysis uses only a working electrode and a counter electrode.
 The setup for this technique is therefore relatively inexpensive; reactions can be powered by simple electric batteries or even portable power sources .
 The main limitation of this configuration is that the working electrode and counter electrode potentials will vary with time, as will the ohmic drop.
-In addition, the two electrode configuration does not allow individual adjustment of the working electrode.
+Additionally, the two-electrode configuration does not allow individual adjustment of the working electrode.

 Three electrode controlled potential electrolysis

-In a three electrode electrochemical setup, a potentiostat controls the potential between the working and reference electrodes while monitoring the current between the working and counter electrodes .
+In a three-electrode electrochemical setup, a potentiostat will control the potential between the working and reference electrodes while also monitoring the current between the working and counter electrodes .

-It should be noted that the potential between the working and reference electrodes will differ from the applied potential between the working and counter electrodes (the cell potential) due to the potential needed for the counter electrode reaction.
-In addition, the current through the solution between the working and counter electrodes will suffer from high solution resistance, resulting in an Ohmic drop potential as per Ohm’s Law.
+It should be noted that the potential between the working and reference electrodes will differ from the applied potential between the working and counter electrodes (the cell potential).
+This is due to the potential that is needed for the counter electrode reaction.
+Additionally, the current through the solution between the working and counter electrodes will suffer from high solution resistance, resulting in an Ohmic drop potential as per Ohm’s Law.